Fish aggression: Sex-specific aggression

 Male and female fish both get involved in aggressive confrontation.
 Yet varying selection pressures affecting each sex result in gender differences in aggressive syndrome during competition.
 Aggressive syndrome is a social condition describing an individual's need to show his distaste or dislike against certain individuals.
 Adult female fish usually gather in groups, including adult females and non-reproductive males.
-Aggressive behavior is displayed in females especially when the female fish attack directly on each other.
+Aggressive behavior is displayed in females especially when the female fish attack each other directly.
 Dominance relationships can take place among female association.
 For instance, females of higher status (size) have better opportunities to mate than minors residing in the same group.
 Then females become aggressive when there are two dominant females trying to select the same male fish for mating.
 This selection can be based on intersexual selection, which is selection between two sexes.
 Females use such selection while choosing mates with good genes.
 For example, female peacocks tend to prefer male peacocks with bright plumage.
-The females think that if they mate with males with bright plumage, the offspring will have similar characteristic.
+The females think that if they mate with males with bright plumage, the offspring will have similar characteristics.

-S. Josefin Dahlbom and colleagues, experimented on zebra fish, Danio rerio, to study the difference in aggression level between males and females if they are put together under similar environment.
-For this testing, fish were paired with one of the same sex.
+S. Josefin Dahlbom and colleagues experimented on zebra fish (Danio rerio) to study the difference in aggression level between males and females if they are put together under similar environment.
+For this test, fish were paired with one of the same sex.
 As the experiment continued, it was observed that both dominant males and females increase their aggression level until day four.
 On the fifth day, the dominant female members in the group stopped being aggressive.
 The authors suggested that this could be because the subordinate females stopped challenging the dominant female early in the study, and thereby the dominant female did not need to prove her superiority.
 In contrast, male subordinates continued fighting against the dominant males.
 As a result, the dominant males showed more aggression to suppress the subordinate males and to maintain their position among others.